freme-project/freme-project.github.io/README.md

 ## License

-Copyright 2015 Deutsches Forschungszentrum f�r K�nstliche Intelligenz
+Copyright 2015 Deutsches Forschungszentrum für Künstliche Intelligenz

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.